gwarf/dotfiles/README.md

 - [ ] Clean packages sets in inputs.
 - [ ] Disable/clean/remove `/etc/nixos/configuration.nix`, finalise switch to
       flakes.
 Unless it makes sense to keep this to do system configuration?
-- [ ] Consolidate macOS and NixOS configuration.
+- [ ] Consolidation of macOS and NixOS configuration.
 - [ ] Look into https://github.com/gvolpe/neovim-flake.
 - [ ] Support home-manager configuration on non-NixOS GNU/Linux systems.
 - [ ] Test and document bootstrap in clean NixOS.